Jai2501/Tutorial2/Tutorial2.md

 Docker Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services, which simplifies the process of managing and deploying multi-container applications.

+> Generated with the help of ChatGPT

 ### Key Concepts

 - **Services**: These are the containers in your application.
 - **Networks**: Define how the Docker daemon should handle networking between containers.
 - **Volumes**: Persistent data storage for your Docker containers.
 - **Build and Image Configuration**: How to build the Docker images for your services.

+> Generated with the help of ChatGPT

 ### Sample Docker Compose file